- House overwhelmingly approves $16 billion cash infusion for VA overhaul

 - Obama to Republicans: ‘Stop just hatin’ all the time’

 By Ted Cruz

 Israel saves its enemies; Hamas endangers its friends

 Topic - Mortgage Bankers Association

 The biggest jump in interest rates since 1987 is pummeling the mortgage market and raising worries about the health of the robust housing rebound that has been fueling economic growth this year.

 Lending to homebuyers in the U.S. remains little above the depressed levels hit during the recession because banks are wary about lending amid a slew of regulations coming out next year and proliferation of enforcement actions by state and federal regulators, a top mortgage banking official told The Washington Times.

 The Federal Reserve touched off the biggest mortgage refinancing wave since 2009 last month by driving the interest rates on 30-year mortgages to record lows near 3.5 percent.

 The Old World's worries are not necessarily bad news for the New World's economy — at least in the short term.

-Mortgage applications to purchase a home fell last week to a 15-year low despite the lowest mortgage rates in decades.
+Mortgage applications rose 13 percent last week as consumers refinanced at the lowest rates in decades.